MSBIDynamics/SE7942_beta_hydroxyaspartate_GEM/README.md

 [![Zenodo DOI](https://img.shields.io/badge/DOI-10.5281%2Fzenodo.8270303-blue?style=flat-square&logo=zenodo&logoColor=white)](https://doi.org/10.5281/zenodo.22261626)

 # Reproducing Optical Density (OD) data from Introduction of the β-hydroxyaspartate cycle in Synechococcus elongatus PCC 794
-An existing genome-scale model (GEM) of Synechococcus elongatus PCC 7942 (iMS837) is employed to reproduce experimentally obtained optical density (OD) data and evaluate how the introduction of a new pathway, the β-hydroxyaspartate cycle, reprograms photorespiration metabolism.
+This repository contains an existing genome-scale model (GEM) of Synechococcus elongatus PCC 7942 (iMS837), modified to correspond with the metabolic map presented herein.
+The β-hydroxyaspartate cycle has been integrated into the model, together with a dynamic flux balance analysis (FBA) framework that incorporates light attenuation and self-shading.
+This methodology enables reproduction of experimentally measured optical density (OD) data and supports assessment of the impact of the β-hydroxyaspartate cycle on photorespiratory metabolism.

 # Table of Contents